211225347/Smart-Academic-Library-Assistance-System-SALAS-/ACTIVITY_DIAGRAMS.md

 **Swimlane roles:** Student, Search Service (Elasticsearch), Database (PostgreSQL)

 **Workflow summary:** This covers FR-02 (Search).
-The parallel enrichment step — combining Elasticsearch relevance scoring with real-time availability from PostgreSQL — is a key architectural pattern ensuring results are both relevant and accurate.
+The parallel enrichment step, combining Elasticsearch relevance scoring with real-time availability from PostgreSQL , is a key architectural pattern ensuring results are both relevant and accurate.

 **Stakeholder concern addressed:** Students' top pain point is finding resources quickly.
 The 2-second response time requirement (NFR-12) is enforced at the display step.